 - Find the candidates: birddognh.org has a calendar which lists candidate appearances and birddogging opportunities.

 - Bring a friend: Both for the confidence boost of power in numbers, and so that the birddogger is free to focus on their question rather than fumbling with a video or audio recording.
+Contact us at firstname.lastname@example.org if you need help finding a birdogging partner.

 - Get there early and dress appropriately: Try to sit near the candidate to increase your chance of being called on during the Q&A section.
 Try to avoid wearing particular political slogans or images, as these may lead moderators to avoid calling on you.
-Try to match the level of dress of those around you, but overly formal is better than being underdressed.
+Try to match the level of dress of those around you, but overly formal is better than being under-dressed.

 - Get it on the record: Your birddogging partner should be familiar with the operation of a video camera or audio recorder.
-Getting the candidates' response on paper is invaluable for holding them accountable.
+Getting the candidates' response on record is invaluable for holding them accountable.
 Here are some tips for recording short video from a smartphone, such as being careful not to block the microphone and lighting awareness.

-- Share the video widely on the internet: share on your own social media and send it to us so we can show our members.
-Send any bird dogging video or audio to firstname.lastname@example.org.
+- Share the video widely on the internet: Share on your own social media and send it to us so we can show our members.
+Send any bird dogging video or audio to [email protected].
 We will post it along with the rest of the birddog reports on birddognh.org.

 - Gear up for next time: Review the recording and think critically of both what went well and what could be improved.
 If your candidate avoided the question, make note of that and plan a strategy to get them to answer more clearly next time.
 If the candidate responded well, be sure to keep up the pressure either by asking a more specific question next time you birddog this candidate, or try your question on the next candidate.